Save Money

 Create a budget

 Proper budgeting is the first step to cutting costs.
 A budget will inform you where all your money is going and keep you from making impromptu or unnecessary purchases.
 Creating a budget starts with calculating your total income per month.
-After, you will write a list of basic expenses such as food and rent, followed by secondary costs such as gym membership and other subscriptions.
+Afterward, you will list basic expenses, such as food and rent, and secondary costs, such as gym membership and other subscriptions.
 Include your debt repayment as part of your expenses in the budget.

 If you find creating and sticking to a budget difficult, we suggest using Debitize to keep you on track.

 After you have created your budget, go back to it and find areas you can trim down.
 We all have that one thing in our budget that we can do without.
-Cutting down costs requires a bit of sacrifice on your part, but it pays off.
+Cutting down costs requires a bit of sacrifice, but it pays off.
 Learn to separate your needs from your wants and stop spending money on items you can forego.
-If you don’t do this, it will be very challenging for you to cut credit card debt out of your life.
+If you don’t do this, cutting credit card debt out of your life will be very challenging.

 If your credit card company allows you to make monthly payments of, for example, 2% of your balance, pay more if you can.

-If you have a debt of $5,000 earning 15% interest, paying the minimum $100 a month will result in years of debt and accumulation of interest.
-Even if you do not make any new purchases from the credit card, it will take you more than six years to be debt-free, and will have paid an additional $2,900 in interest.
+If you have a debt of $5,000 and earn 15% interest, paying a minimum of $100 a month will result in years of debt and accumulation of interest.
+Even if you do not make any new purchases with the credit card, it will take you more than six years to be debt-free, and you will have paid an additional $2,900 in interest.

 Rather than go through that, try your best to pay off your debt by paying more than your minimum amount each month.
 This will help reduce how much you’re charged for interest as well as shorten your payment timeline.